-The following table shows the present value of accumulated benefits payable to the named executive officers under the Rockwell Automation Pension (Qualified) Plan and Rockwell Automation Pension (Non-Qualified) Plan based on the assumptions described in Footnote 1 to the Table.
+The following table shows the present value of accumulated benefits as of September 30, 2009 payable to the named executive officers under the Rockwell Automation Pension (Qualified) Plan and Rockwell Automation Non-Qualified Pension Plan based on the assumptions described in Footnote 1 to the Table.

-Tonoron (reon adamica) Than based on the assumptions Present Value of Name Plan Name Number of Years Credited Service (#) Accumulated Benefit (\$) Payments During Last Fiscal Year (\$) (a) (b) (c) (d) (e) Keith D. Nosbusch Rockwell Automation Pension (Qualified) Plan 33 996,041 Rockwell Automation Pension (Non-Qualified) Plan 33 7,599,633 Theodore D. Crandall Rockwell Automation Pension (Qualified) Plan 21 292,125 Rockwell Automation Pension (Non-Qualified) Plan 21 639,292 Steven A. Eisenbrown Rockwell Automation Pension (Qualified) Plan 32 517,835 Rockwell Automation Pension (Non-Qualified) Plan 32 1,109,836 Douglas M. Hagerman Rockwell Automation Pension (Qualified) Plan 3 34,150 Rockwell Automation Pension (Non-Qualified) Plan 3 109,436 John P. McDermott Rockwell Automation Pension (Qualified) Plan 27 327,101 Rockwell Automation Pension (Non-Qualified) Plan 27 452,315 James V. Gelly Rockwell Automation Pension (Qualified) Plan 4 Rockwell Automation Pension (Non-Qualified) Plan 4 Joseph D. Swann Rockwell Automation Pension (Qualified) Plan 37 839,561 46,426 Rockwell Automation Pension (Non-Qualified) Plan 37 1,938,127 107,175
+Name Plan Name Number of Years Credited Service (#) Present Value of Accumulated Benefit (\$) Payments During Last Fiscal Year (\$) (a) (b) (C) (d) (e) Keith D. Nosbusch Rockwell Automation Pension (Qualified) Plan 35 1,260,915 Rockwell Automation Pension (Non- Qualified) Plan 35 11,393,614 - Theodore D. Crandall Rockwell Automation Pension (Qualified) Plan 23 410,302 Rockwell Automation Pension (Non- Qualified) Plan 23 1,146,878 - Steven A. Eisenbrown Rockwell Automation Pension (Qualified) Plan 34 698,686 Rockwell Automation Pension (Non- Qualified) Plan 34 1,867,723 - Douglas M. Hagerman Rockwell Automation Pension (Qualified) Plan 5 72,636 Rockwell Automation Pension (Non- Qualified) Plan 5 198,798 - Robert A. Ruff Rockwell Automation Pension (Qualified) Plan 33 748,115 Rockwell Automation Pension (Non- Qualified) Plan 33 1,009,167 -

-(1) These amounts have been determined using the assumptions set forth in note 12, Retirement Benefits, to our audited financial statements included in our Annual Report on Form 10-K for the fiscal year ended September 30, 2007, and represent the accumulated benefit obligation for benefits earned to date, based on age, service and earnings through the measurement date of June, 30, 2007.
+(1) These amounts have been determined using the assumptions set forth in note 12, Retirement Benefits, to our audited financial statements included in our Annual Report on Form 10-K for the fiscal year ended September 30, 2009, and represent the accumulated benefit obligation for benefits earned to date, based on age, service and earnings through the measurement date of September 30, 2009.

-The named executive officers participate in two pension plans: the Rockwell Automation Pension (Qualified) Plan (the "Qualified Pension Plan"), which is qualified under the Internal Revenue Code, and the Rockwell Automation Pension (Non-Qualified) Plan (the "Non-Qualified Pension Plan"), which is an unfunded, non-tax-qualified plan.
+The named executive officers participate in two pension plans with the same requirements/benefits as other employees: the Rockwell Automation Pension (Qualified) Plan (the Qualified Pension Plan), which is qualified under the Internal Revenue Code, and the Rockwell Automation Non-Qualified Pension Plan (the Non-Qualified Pension Plan), which is an unfunded, non-tax-qualified plan.
 The Qualified Pension Plan provides retirement benefits to nearly all U.S. employees of the Corporation.
 The Non-Qualified Pension Plan provides benefits that may not be paid from the Qualified Pension Plan due to limitations imposed by the Internal Revenue Code on qualified plan benefits.
 Non-Qualified Pension Plan benefits are provided to any U.S. salaried employee whose benefits are affected by these limits.
 Our policy with respect to funding our pension obligations is to fund at least the minimum amount required by applicable laws and governmental regulations.
 We maintain a rabbi trust for our non-qualified plans, including the Non-Qualified Pension Plan, which we will fund in the event there is a change of control of the Corporation.